-Passed by the Maryland General Assembly in February of 2021, the Blueprint for Maryland's Future has the potential to dramatically improve educational outcomes for some of the state's most disadvantaged youth.
+Passed by the Maryland General Assembly in February of 2021, the Blueprint for Maryland's Future has the potential to dramatically improve educational outcomes for some of the state's most underserved youth.
 Among the many provisions included in the law, the blueprint introduces more equitable funding formulas for schools and support staff, allows for greater institutional flexibility to reflect local conditions, and expands early childhood education access.
 MOST was a strong supporter of the bill during the legislative process, and we remain focused on facilitating its implantation by providing information and resources to our partners in the OST community.

 The passage of the Blueprint for Maryland's Future was a project years in the making.
 Amid criticism of Maryland's education funding practices in the 2000's, a statewide commission of education advocates, teachers, legislators and consultants was formed by the Maryland General Assembly in 2016 to address how schools can better prepare students for success in the modern workforce.
 Known informally as the "Kirwan Commission" after it's chairman, the commission was tasked with scrutinizing the state's education funding practices and making policy recommendation to improve the quality of Maryland's schools.

-In the following years, the Kirwan Commission released a series of reports outlining policy recommendations in 5 key policy areas: (1) pre-K access, (2) high-quality teaching staff, (3) college and career readiness, (4) more resources for at-risk youth, (5) accountability and oversight.
+In the following years, the Kirwan Commission released a series of reports outlining policy recommendations in 5 key policy areas: (1) pre-K access, (2) high-quality teaching staff, (3) college and career readiness, (4) more resources for at-promise youth, (5) accountability and oversight.
 Debate began on the Blueprint for Maryland's future in 2019, with the bill largely drawing on the commissions recommendations.
 The Bill was passed by the Assembly in 2020 and became law in 2021 as the result of a veto override.

 The law represents one of the most substantial investments in Maryland's education system in decades, with the state allocating billions of dollars into Maryland's public schools through 2030.
 Higher teacher pay, career counseling for every middle and high school student, and more equitable funding formulas targeting low-income schools are just a few of substantial improvements made to state education law.
 Now the hard work of implementing these ambitious policies begins.
 We will continue to post additional resources related to the various provisions of the law on this page in the coming months, and we encourage all stakeholders to sign up for our newsletter (linked at the bottom of the webpage) to stay up-to-date on all the resources we will be publishing, all of which can also be found in our Library.